erikeldridge/erikeldridge.github.com/_posts/2017-11-01-team-efficiency.md

 Publish feature prioritization so side-projects have an "on ramp" back.

 This relates to product ownership in that an engineer working on a side project is her own customer.

-### Self-organization

-Given a clear charter, people should be able to self-organize.

 ### Focus time